Auction Terms and Conditions

-- The successful Bidder will be required to deposit 10% of the bid price, in the form of cash, money order, or certified check, to be applied to the purchase price.
+- The successful Bidder will be required to deposit 10% of the bid price, in the form of cash, money order, or certified check, and now we accecpt VISA, MASTERCARD, and DISCOVER, to be applied to the purchase price.
 If the highest bidder fails to tender the 10% deposit before the deadline on the auction date, then the second highest bidder shall be notified and be given opportunity to tender the high bid price to the County.
 If the second highest bidder fails to tender the high bid price to the County by the deadline established on the Auction date, then the parcel shall be reauctioned on the same date.
 Therefore, all bidders are urged to pay for their parcels immediately following the successful bidding.
 Any bidder who refuses to pay for one or more of their parcels cannot purchase any other parcel at that auction.

 - Once the auctioneer accepts a bid and the bid down-payment is made, there will be no refunds of deposits.

 - If the successful bidder does not tender payment in full within 30 (thirty) days after adoption (by the County Legislature) of the bid, the 10% of the total bid price will be forfeited to Cattaraugus County.
 Seller is not responsible for payment of interest on deposit whether closed or not.

 - All bidders must hold a bidder number.
 (Pre-register online at www.cattco.org)